reyhan1994/radiology-agent-adk-capstone/README.md

 ## 🔍 Overview

-This project implements a **modular AI pipeline** for automated chest X-ray analysis.
-The system leverages deep learning and agent-based architecture to classify X-rays, assign medical codes, and generate patient reports.
+This repository presents a multi-agent radiology analysis system designed for automated chest X-ray interpretation.

+The pipeline integrates deep learning with modular, autonomous agents—each responsible for a specific clinical task.

+Unlike traditional single-model workflows, this project highlights Agentic AI, the core theme of the Kaggle Capstone

 ### 🤖 Agent Architecture